osmanonurkoc/ContextMenuHashChecker/readme.md

 3. Click the algorithm you wish to calculate (e.g., SHA256).

 4. Paste your target hash into the lower text box.
 The program will instantly compare the values and notify you with a "Match" or "Mismatch" status.

+#### 🗑️ How to Uninstall
+1. Open the `HashChecker.exe` from anywhere on your system (either your original download or the installed version from "%LOCALAPPDATA%\ContextMenuHashChecker").
+2. Click the **"Remove from Context Menu"** button.
+3. The application will automatically remove all registry keys and securely delete its own installation folder and files from your system.
+No manual cleanup is required!

 ## 📄 License